schuybreach/wordsearch/README.md

 And the wordsearch here: https://www.schuylermeyer.com/wordsearch.html

 Focused on cross browser and device compatibility - used "older" features like "indexof" instead of "includes" and "function" instead of "=>".

+Still doesn't work on IE because of the "fetch" function used to get the file.